jmzwcn/api-gateway/README.md

 # API Gateway

-A native and easy gateway to automaticly provide RESTful API for gRPC
+A native and easy gateway to automaticly provide RESTful API for gRPC.

 ## Usage: